AaronBarcos/todo-next-app/README.md

 Tasks are stored in a MongoDB database, allowing for persistent data storage.
 The Next.js framework is used for server-side rendering and client-side functionality.
 Tailwind is used for styling, allowing for easy customization and responsive design.
+The project is deployed on Vercel, a cloud platform for static sites and serverless functions.

 ## Technologies Used